mzazon/awesome-cloud-projects/aws/event-sourcing/event-sourcing.md

    echo "✅ Created EventBridge rules and targets"
    ```

    The EventBridge rule is now configured to route financial events to the projection handler.
 The event pattern matching ensures only relevant events are processed, while the Lambda permission allows EventBridge to invoke the function.
 This establishes the real-time data flow from event generation to projection materialization, completing the CQRS read-side implementation.
+EventBridge provides built-in retry logic and dead letter queue capabilities for robust event processing.

 7. **Create Dead Letter Queue for Failed Events**: